techy-Nik/Git_commands_cheat_sheet/README.md

 It shows summarize visula representation of your commit history for all branches Command 12 : "git stash"
-It saves temporarily changes in present working directory
+It saves temporarily changes in present working directory Command 13 : "git cherry-pick <commit>"
+It applies a specific commit from another branch onto the current branch